penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/07-add-knowledge-to-agent.md

 - **RAG Architecture Understanding**: How to implement the two-phase RAG pattern in Logic Apps, including data ingestion/indexing and conversational retrieval/response generation
 - **Enterprise Data Integration**: How to leverage Logic Apps' 1,400+ connectors to ingest and process knowledge from diverse sources including documents, databases, APIs, and enterprise systems
+- **Knowledge Agent Creation**: How to transform unstructured documents into knowledge agents for answer domain specific questions
 - **Azure AI Search Implementation**: How to use Azure AI Search for enterprise-grade semantic search, vector search, and hybrid search capabilities to enhance agent responses
-- **Knowledge Base Creation**: How to transform unstructured documents into searchable, embedded knowledge bases that enable contextual and accurate agent responses
-- **End-to-End RAG Workflows**: How to build complete RAG solutions that automatically update agent knowledge as data sources change, ensuring agents stay current and relevant

 ## The Power of RAG in AI Applications